 - f.
-In case of transfer, the PSF shall be reviewed upon receipt and a note shall be made to document the review before it is filed. - g.
-When supplemental investigation is deemed appropriate, requests for such an investigation shall be submitted directly to the appropriate investigative agency. - h.
-If an access authorization is extended or transferred to a position certified as being "of a high degree of importance or sensitivity" and the previous investigation was not conducted by the FBI, the request for the new investigation, accompanied by a new SF-86, shall be forwarded to the FBI. - i.
-When derogatory information develops after an access authorization has been granted or extended, the office in possession of the new information shall notify all offices having an access authorization interest in the individual. - j.
-In extension cases, the DOE element that granted the original access authorization (or oldest active access authorization if the original has been terminated) shall be indicated on the CPCI as being the PSF location and shall be responsible for the Reinvestigation Program requirements in Chapter VIII of this Manual.
+In case of transfer, the PSF must be reviewed upon receipt and a note must be made to document the review before it is filed. - g.
+When supplemental investigation is deemed appropriate, requests for such an investigation must be submitted directly to the appropriate investigative agency. - h.
+If an access authorization is extended or transferred to a position certified as being "of a high degree of importance or sensitivity" and the previous investigation was not conducted by the FBI, the request for the new investigation, accompanied by a new SF-86, must be forwarded to the FBI. - i.
+When derogatory information develops after an access authorization has been granted or extended, the office in possession of the new information must notify all offices having an access authorization interest in the individual. - j.
+In extension cases, the DOE element that granted the original access authorization (or oldest active access authorization if the original has been terminated) must be indicated on the CPCI as being the PSF location and will be responsible for the Reinvestigation Program requirements in Chapter VIII of this Manual.
 The only exception is when the subsequent access authorization extension or action results in a higher type of access authorization.
-In such cases, the DOE element granting the higher type of access authorization shall be indicated as the PSF location and shall implement the Reinvestigation Program requirements. - k.
-The DOE element extending the access authorization and the DOE element accepting the transfer of an access authorization shall update the CPCI accordingly. - 1.
-IAAs shall not be extended or transferred.
-An individual with an IAA shall not be certified for a classified visit outside the DOE complex. - m.
-If the DOE element that originated the access authorization terminates the access authorization, the PSF shall be sent to the office to which the access authorization had been extended as described in Paragraph 2c below. - 2.
+In such cases, the DOE element granting the higher type of access authorization will be indicated as the PSF location and must implement the Reinvestigation Program requirements. - k.
+The DOE element extending the access authorization and the DOE element accepting the transfer of an access authorization must update the CPCI accordingly. - 1.
+IAAs may be extended or transferred among DOE offices.
+An individual with an IAA may be certified for a classified visit outside the DOE complex, provided that the receiving agency is furnished, and acknowledges understanding of, information regarding the IAA's investigative basis. - m.
+If the DOE element that originated the access authorization terminates the access authorization, the PSF must be sent to the office to which the access authorization had been extended as described in paragraph 2c below. - 2.
 TERMINATIONS.
 Termination is the discontinuance of an individual's authorization to have access to classified matter or SNM.
 (For the purposes of this paragraph, terminations do not include suspensions or revocations.)